iotaledger/wasp/documentation/distributed-algorithms/distributed-algorithms.typ

 straightforward and easier to read.
 The Consensus protocol and all its subcomponents are implemented using actors, although it has not been thoroughly tested and so it is currently unsuitable for production use.

+= TLA+ specifications

+#link("https://lamport.azurewebsites.net/tla/tla.html")[TLA+] is a formal
+specification language designed by Leslie Lamport for modeling and verifying concurrent and distributed systems.
+A TLA+ specification describes a system as a state machine: an initial state predicate together with a next-state relation over a set of variables.
+Properties such as safety invariants and liveness conditions are expressed in temporal logic, and can be verified automatically using the TLC model checker (for finite instances) or mechanically proved using the TLAPS proof system.
+Writing a TLA+ specification forces the author to think precisely about the algorithm's correctness before (or alongside) implementing it in code, and the model checker can find subtle bugs that are difficult to catch with testing alone.

+Several of the distributed algorithms in ISC have accompanying TLA+ specifications.
+These live alongside the Go implementation in the same package directory. @tlalist lists all available TLA+ specifications.

+#figure(
+  rect[
+    #set align(left)
+    #set list(marker: [--])

+    - #codelink("/packages/chains/accessmanager/dist/WaspChainAccessNodesV4.tla")[`WaspChainAccessNodesV4.tla`]
+      -- Models the access node management protocol (`GPA:AccessMgr`).
+Verifies that access nodes eventually learn which nodes will serve them (`ServerGetsKnown`).

+    - #codelink("/packages/chain/committeelog/WaspChainCmtLogSUI.tla")[`WaspChainCmtLogSUI.tla`]
+      -- Specifies the committee log adjusted to the SUI-based L1 (`CommitteeLog`).
+Ensures self-stabilization: crashed nodes can reboot and rejoin consensus without persistent internal state.
+Verifies `MaxLIWillDecide` and `NoRebootsAllDecide`.

+    - #codelink("/packages/chain/committeelog/WaspChainRecovery.tla")[`WaspChainRecovery.tla`]
+      -- Models committee recovery when more than _F_ nodes have crashed (possibly losing persistent storage).
+Defines rules for rejoining without appearing byzantine.

+    - #codelink("/packages/chain/WaspChainConsensus.tla")[`WaspChainConsensus.tla`]
+      -- Models the interaction of the consensus log with the L1 chain, including TX rejections and L1 reorganizations.

+    - #codelink("/packages/chain/WaspChainConsensusJournal.tla")[`WaspChainConsensusJournal.tla`]
+      -- Checks how lagging nodes can recover by their log indexes.
+Verifies that an _N−F_ quorum at the same LogIndex can complete ACS and advance.

+    - #codelink("/packages/chain/consensus/WaspConsensusRecovery.tla")[`WaspConsensusRecovery.tla`]
+      -- Checks whether quorums are sufficient in the consensus protocol to ensure certificate-based recovery after a quorum assumption violation.

+    - #codelink("/packages/chain/distsign/WaspDSSInsts.tla")[`WaspDSSInsts.tla`]
+      -- Models the use of DSS (Distributed Schnorr Signature) nonces across consensus rounds.
+Verifies that nonces are used exactly once and that faulty nodes cannot force others to drop nonces.

+    - #codelink("/packages/gpa/acss/WaspACSS.tla")[`WaspACSS.tla`]
+      -- Specifies Asynchronous Complete Secret Sharing (ACSS), abstracting away cryptographic details.

+    - #codelink("/packages/gpa/acss/RBC.tla")[`RBC.tla`]
+      -- Models Reliable Broadcast as a black-box based on its standard properties (validity, integrity, termination, uniform agreement).

+    - #codelink("/packages/gpa/rbc/bracha/BrachaRBC.tla")[`BrachaRBC.tla`]
+      -- Specifies Bracha's Reliable Broadcast algorithm with support for dynamic monotonic predicates, based on the original Bracha 1987 paper and the Das, Xiang & Ren variant.

+    - #codelink("/documentation/tla/IscBatchTimestamp.tla")[`IscBatchTimestamp.tla`]
+      -- Models batch timestamp selection.
+Verifies that timestamps are non-decreasing along a chain when taking the maximum of proposed timestamps while excluding the _F_ highest values.

+    - #codelink("/packages/chain/WaspByzEnv.tla")[`WaspByzEnv.tla`]
+      -- Shared helper module defining standard BFT node sets and quorum sizes (_F+1_, _2F+1_, _N−F_) under the assumption _N > 3F_.
+Extended by most other specifications.
+  ],
+  caption: [TLA+ specifications in the ISC repository.],
+  placement: auto,
+) <tlalist>

 = `Chains` and `chainNodeImpl`